hwborchers/OptimizeTnT/CoV_problem.html.md

     0.5*pracma::fderiv(f1, x)^2 + exp(f1(x)) - 1
 }

-cat("The minimum of the functional integral is", '\n') integrate(f2, 0, 1, rel.tol=1e-12)
+integrate(f2, 0, 1, rel.tol=1e-12)
 ```

-to find a value for the integral to be minimized-
+to find a value for the integral to be minimized as

 ```
-The minimum of the functional integral is
 -0.03799204 with absolute error < 3.9e-14
 ```